shaw92g/laiyang/README.md

 * It can be run on Windows, Linux or iOS

 ## How to run the code?
-* Once java is installed on your system execute ``java -jar laiyang/out/artifacts/laiyang_jar/laiyang.jar`` on your terminal
+* Verify that java is installed an working on your terminal by executing ``java -version``
+* To run the jar execute``java -jar laiyang/out/artifacts/laiyang_jar/laiyang.jar``
+* This executable has been tested to be working in iOS and Windows.

 ## Assumptions:
 * Distributed processes are simulated using threads